-You can simply do nothing!
-This is probably the easiest way to go about the time change if you have older children or children who are not sensitive sleepers.
-Older children have greater comprehension around time, which will help them to understand what is happening.
-A simple conversation with an older child explaining that their body may feel funny for a couple of weeks can often be helpful. ⠀
+The cold turkey approach is great for older children or children who are less sensitive to changes in their sleep schedule.
+Their body will “feel” the change in time.
+However, your child should be back on track within about a week.
+Older children have greater comprehension around time, which will help them understand what is happening.
+A simple conversation with an older child explaining that their body may feel funny for a few days can be helpful.

-For the first 3 days, put him down at 12 pm (which will feel like 1 pm to him).
-Days 4-6, you will then adjust the nap to the desired time of 12:30 pm.
-This will give his body time to adjust, and the change won’t feel so shocking to his system. ⠀
+An example is a child who takes one nap at 12:30 pm and goes to bed at 7 pm.
+For the first three days, put him down at noon (which will feel like 1 pm to him).
+On days 4+, you will then adjust the nap to the desired time of 12:30 pm.
+The benefit of using this approach is that your child’s body will adapt, and the change won’t shock their system.

 For bedtime, you will split the difference as well.
 The first three nights, put your child to bed at 6:30 pm (which will feel like 7:30 pm).
 On days 4+, you will adjust bedtime to the desired time of 7 pm.

 Remember that if your child is normally awake at 7 am, their body will be awake at 6 am for the first while.
 If you use a toddler clock (i.e. The Hatch or Grow Clock), set the wake-up time 10-15 minutes later each day or two to push out their wake until you reach the desired wake-up time.